MusondaSinkala/mlops_project/README.md

 Status Quo & Business Metric:
-Current Approach: People rely on scouting reports and video analyses that can be subjective and time consuming.
+Current Approach: Scouting departments rely on scouting reports and video analyses that can be subjective and time consuming.

 Proposal Advantage: Our system provides a data-driven, spatial-centric tool, enabling users to make more strategic, long-term decisions about which players to scout further and eventually purchase.